ballerina-platform/ballerina-distribution/examples/http-client-oauth2-jwt-bearer-grant-type/http_client_oauth2_jwt_bearer_grant_type.md

 # HTTP client - OAuth2 JWT bearer grant type

 The `http:Client` can be secured with OAuth2 JWT bearer grant type authorization.
 This is achieved by enriching each request from the client with the `Authorization: Bearer <token>` header.
 The required configurations for the OAuth2 JWT bearer grant type can be specified in the `auth` field as the `http:OAuth2JwtBearerGrantConfig` record.
-Use this to communicate with the service, which is secured with OAuth2 authorization.
+Use this grant type when the client wants to receive access tokens without transmitting sensitive information such as the client secret.

 ::: code http_client_oauth2_jwt_bearer_grant_type.bal :::